yiisoft/csrf/README.md

 ## CSRF Tokens

-Package is [configured](./config/web.php) by default with synchronizer token and masked decorator.
-You can change that easily, depending on your needs.
+In case Yii framework is used along with config plugin, the package is [configured](./config/web.php) automatically to use synchronizer token and masked decorator.
+You can change that depending on your needs.

 ### Synchronizer CSRF token